ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. _from_pip_devel:

-Installing the development version of ``ansible-base``
+Installing the development version of ``ansible-core``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In Ansible 2.10 and later, The `ansible/ansible repository <https://github.com/ansible/ansible>`_ contains the code for basic features and functions, such as copying module code to managed nodes.
-This code is also known as ``ansible-base``.
+This code is also known as ``ansible-core``.

 .. note::

-    You should only run ``ansible-base`` from ``devel`` if you are modifying ``ansible-base`` or trying out features under development.
+    You should only run ``ansible-core`` from ``devel`` if you are modifying ``ansible-core`` or trying out features under development.
 This is a rapidly changing source of code and can become unstable at any point.

 .. note::

     If you have Ansible 2.9 or older installed, you need to use ``pip uninstall ansible`` first to remove older versions of Ansible before re-installing it.

-You can install the development version of ``ansible-base`` directly from GitHub with pip.
+You can install the development version of ``ansible-core`` directly from GitHub with pip.

 .. code-block:: bash

     $ python -m pip install --user https://github.com/ansible/ansible/archive/devel.tar.gz

-Replace ``devel`` in the URL mentioned above, with any other branch or tag on GitHub to install older versions of Ansible (prior to ``ansible-base`` 2.10.)
+Replace ``devel`` in the URL mentioned above, with any other branch or tag on GitHub to install older versions of Ansible (prior to ``ansible-core`` 2.10.)
 This installs all of Ansible.

 .. code-block:: bash

     $ python -m pip install --user https://github.com/ansible/ansible/archive/stable-2.9.tar.gz

-See :ref:`from_source` for instructions on how to run ``ansible-base`` directly from source, without the requirement of installation.
+See :ref:`from_source` for instructions on how to run ``ansible-core`` directly from source, without the requirement of installation.

 .. _from_pip_venv: